tshire-13/tshire-13/README.md

-HI i'm Tshireletso Klaas Selemela.
+HI i'm Tshireletso Selemela AKA Stewiecancode_sa.
 Graduate in Computer Science and Information Technology Welcome to my GitHub profile!
 I am a recent graduate with a NQF L4 in Computer Science and Information Technology.
 I am passionate about software development and application development, and I am excited to share my projects and skills with you.